ericpriceco/ericpriceco.github.io/content/posts/2023-11-21-karpenter-terraform.md

 ### Module files

 Deploying Karpenter via Helm to the EKS cluster provided and updating the "aws-auth" configmap to include the Karpenter node role.
-Using the kubectl provider, we're setting the NodeClass and NodePool manifests and one important thing to highlight in these is we're targeting subnets and security groups by the "karpenter.sh/discovery" tag, so make sure your tags are set before running.
-Another thing to note is this example is it's using the Bottlerocket OS for nodes.
+Using the kubectl provider, we're setting the NodeClass and NodePool manifests and one important thing to highlight is we're targeting subnets and security groups by the "karpenter.sh/discovery" tag, so make sure your tags are set before running.
+Another thing to note is this example is it's using the Bottlerocket OS for nodes and assigning to controller pods to the core node group.
+We don't want them being possibly assigned to its own created EC2 instance.

 Karpenters API docs explain each of the settings in NodeClass and NodePool.